 Day 3: Denali National Park

 I’m probably biased, but I consider Denali National Park the best national park.
 It’s massive, it’s wild, it’s empty – and there are no crowds.
-Because Denali National Park has controlled access, the only way you can truly visit the park is by booking a bus tour operated by the National Park Service.
+Because Denali National Park has controlled access, most years you can only visit Denali on a bus tour.
+This year, there are some new options, so be sure to check out my tips on how to visit Denali in summer 2020.

 There are three Denali National Park bus tours: